 Police brutality: the unwarranted, excessive, and often illegal use of force against civilians by police authorities.

-More relevant than ever, in light of the recent murders of innocent black men and women throughout the Country, police brutality is a prominent force with regards to anti-black violence in modern society.
+More relevant than ever, in light of the recent murders of innocent black men and women throughout the country, police brutality is a prominent force with regard to anti-black violence in modern society.

 Michael Brown.
 Trayvon Martin.
 Breonna Taylor.
 George Floyd.